score-json/inc_nlohmann_json/TSF/trustable/statements/JLS-51.md

           description: "Single include of the nlohmann/json library"
 ---

-All source files of the nlohmann/json library as well as test data are mirrored within eclipse-score/inc_nlohmann_json.
+All source code of the nlohmann/json library is mirrored within eclipse-score/inc_nlohmann_json.